ThomasBallardCI/Hexi-Skate-HardwareM1/README.md

 -   ### User stories

-    -   #### A. First Time Visitor Goals
+    -   #### A. First-Time Visitor Goals

         1. I want to easily understand what service the company provides.
-        2. I want to be able to navigate throughout the site to find content I'm looking for.
+        2. I want to be able to navigate throughout the site to find the content I'm looking for.
         3. I want to be able to navigate to and view examples of the products available.
         4. I want to be able to easily find where I can contact the company and request their services.